myronkharkover/CIS3500-chrome-extension/README.md

 # Smart Skill Extractor

 Smart Skill Extractor is a Google Chrome extension that helps job applicants highlight and extract key skills from both job postings and personal resumes.
-Users can upload a PDF resume, view their top skills categorized by domain, and see matching skills overlaid on career sites like Linkedin.
+Users can upload a PDF resume, view their top skills categorized by domain, and see matching skills overlaid on career sites like Handshake.
+The extension uses ChatGPT API calls to analyze job postings and generate a match score based on the alignment between the user's skills and job requirements.

 ## Setup Instructions